 Barramundi is an excellent table fish highly regarded in most restaurants and a great fish for Aquaponics, but not recommended for beginners.
-They prefer warm water are reputed to be fast growers.
+They prefer warm water and are reputed to be fast growers.

 However, they are hard to grow as Barramundi fingerlings need to be graded to survive.
 The fingerlings attack and eat one another – the larger-sized fish will nip and wound the smaller fish.
-The wounded smaller fish will eventually die if not eaten by the others.
+The wounded smaller fish will eventually die if not consumed by the others.

 Barramundi thrives at a specific range of 71 to 80 degrees F and a pH range of 7.2 to 8.0.

 Despite the specific conditions and amount of care necessary for successful farming, Barramundi has one of the fastest growth rates among fish in an aquaponic system.
 It is harvestable at one lb. in 6 months.
 They have highly prized meat that is exceptionally nutritious and high in Omega fatty acids.

 - Temp: 68 - 77° F 20 - 25° C

 - pH level 7.5 to 8.0

 Carp is a species of oily freshwater fish native to Asia.
 Various species of Carp can be reared as food.
 They are omnivorous and can feed on algae, plants, insects, and other soft-bodied aquatic invertebrates.
 Carp have good reproductive capabilities and can quickly adapt to various environments.